We could help you get care and support to improve your daily life.

 How to get a personal alarm to call for help in an emergency.

-If you have a disability, illness or health condition, you might benefit from a change to your home.
-These changes are often called adaptations.
+If you have a disability or a long term illness or health condition, you might benefit from making some changes to your home, adapting it to better meet your needs.

 How to get help around the home with things like cleaning, gardening, cooking and shopping.